ocaml-community/obus/README.md

 Installation
 ------------

-To build and install Lambda-Term:
+To build and install obus:

     $ ./configure
     $ make